-MUNICIPAL BOND RATING AND INSURANCE: The District has not applied for an underlying rating nor is it expected that the District would have received an investment grade rating had such application been made.
-However, application has been made for the qualification of the Bonds for municipal bond insurance.
+MUNICIPAL BOND RATING AND INSURANCE: Moody's Investors Service ("Moody's") has assigned an underlying, uninsured rating to the District of "Baa3."
+Application has also been made for the qualification of the Bonds for municipal bond insurance.
 If qualified, such insurance will be available at the option of the Initial Purchaser and at the Initial Purchaser's expense.
+The rating fees of Moody's will be paid by the District; any other rating fees associated with the insurance will be the responsibility of the Initial Purchaser.
 A downgrade of the insurer by any rating agency subsequent to submitting a bid with municipal bond insurance and before the closing of the transaction is not a material adverse change nor is it a basis for the Initial Purchaser to terminate its obligations to pay for the Bonds at closing.
 See "Conditions to Delivery" and "No Material Adverse Change" herein.
 It should be noted that the state of the municipal bond insurance industry is under stress, which could result in downgrades of certain municipal bond insurers.
 Accordingly, investors should evaluate the underlying credit quality of the District.